Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/database/dynamoDB/dynamoDB.md

 ## Automatic

-OnDemand Capacity can be specified to scales as needed.
+OnDemand Capacity can be specified to scale as needed.

 ## Manual (Provisioned Throughput)